ortursucceeh/web_modul_7/README.md

 "db/" has two files: "connect_db.py" - to connect sqlalchemy to PostgeSQL and in "models.py" have described sqlalchemy models.

-"seeds/" has "fill_data.py" which can fullfill the database.
+"seeds/" has "fill_data.py" which can fullfill the database with fake data by using library named "faker".

 "queries/" has "my_select.py" which has 12 SQLAlchemy ORM queries to database.